alex-gamero/100-days-of-code/r2-log.md

 ### R2D8
 Today was a long day, a long shift at work, but I still reviewed some code at night.

+### R2D9
+Today was also a long day, many hours at work, but I still got home earlier than yesterday.